dropbox/stone/README.rst

            private=1000
            shared=500

-A struct can optionally define a documentation string by having a specifying a string immediately following the struct declaration.
+A struct can be documented by specifying a string immediately following the struct declaration.
+The string can be multiple lines, as long as each subsequent line is at least at the indentation of the starting quote.

 After the documentation is a list of fields.
 Fields are formatted with the field name first followed by the field type.
 To provide documentation for a field,